 Ryan Lanier (she/her/hers) is a transplant Texan who grew up in Raleigh, NC, and graduated from the School of Education at the University of North Carolina at Chapel Hill.
 Following graduation in 1993, she went "out there" and did a volunteer year in Robstown, TX, to teach 3rd and 4th grade at St Anthony's Catholic School.
 Following that she made her way to Austin, reuniting with her college sweetheart and taking a Spanish teaching job at St Stephen's Episcopal School.

-Ryan started her business in 2017 under the name Love Your Space Organizing and fell head over heels with NAPO, NAPO-Austin, and working side-by-side with clients in their homes.
+Ryan's business started in 2017 under the name Love Your Space Organizing and fell head over heels with NAPO, NAPO-Austin, and working side-by-side with clients in their homes.
 She has done some speaking for area groups to address downsizing and paper clutter.
-In 2020, and the onset of all things COVID-19, she not only changed her name to Organizing4Good LLC but also has pivoted her business into the online space with virtual organizing and coaching groups to address the needs of her clients' focus issues.
+In 2020, and the onset of all things COVID-19, she not only changed her name to Organizing4Good but also has pivoted her business into the online space with virtual organizing workshops and community-based coaching groups to address the needs of her clients' focus issues using accountability and structure.

-She joined the NAPO-ATX board in 2019 as Vice President and is now in her third term, currently serving as Director of Membership.
-Ryan loves contributing to the success of the Chapter with her wild enthusiasm and general positivity!
+She joined the NAPO-ATX board in 2019 as Vice President and is now the Membership Director and loves contributing to the success of the Chapter.
+She is also a first time author, self-published in early 2021.

 From a very early age, Christina Miser has been interested in effectiveness, productivity and organization.
 Christina (she/her/hers) grew up making it a hobby to organize different areas of her house, whether it was a kitchen drawer, a linen closet, or her siblings’ rooms.
 Though she didn’t immediately jump into the profession, she always knew organizing would be a big part of her life.